 Since the initial release of Node.js in 2009, this environment has definitely carved its niche in the enterprises.
 Business giants are using it for their websites and applications, and prove that the hype about Node.js is not a fluke.
 And, more and more companies are joining the league on their ways to top-notch products.
 Node.js is definitely winning a marathon now.

-Let’s get to the list of the big players who use Node.js for their products.
+Let’s get to the list of big companies using Node.js for their products.
 But, before we ring the curtain up, let us first look at the biggest strengths of Node.js.

 Alright, let’s now get to the list of the biggest companies that used Node.js in production and see what the reason was behind choosing it.